Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats May See Us As Big Mother Cats Without Hair

-Kittens depend on their mothers for love, protection, and food and that’s where all of this is going.
-Many scientists believe that cats look at humans much the same way young kittens view their mothers.
+Kittens depend on their mothers for love, protection, and food.
+Many scientists believe cats look at humans much like young kittens view their mothers.
 In other words, we’re nothing more than big hairless cats that provide our pet cats with food, protection, and love!

-Throughout history, cats have had limited interaction with other living beings other than their own kin.
-Ancient cats were solitary creatures that preferred living alone, except for lions that have always lived in groups called prides.
+Throughout history, cats have had limited interaction with other living beings besides their kin.
+Ancient cats were solitary creatures that preferred living alone, except for lions, who have always lived in groups called prides.

-The behaviors you see in your pet cat like rubbing, meowing, and licking most likely come from the close relationship mother cats have always had with their kittens.
-While this is not proven, it can be the reason why cats don’t form the same kind of relationships with humans as dogs do.
+The behaviors you see in your pet cat like rubbing, meowing, and licking, most likely come from the close relationship mother cats have always had with their kittens.
+While this is not proven, it can be why cats don’t form the same kind of relationships with humans as dogs do.

 ginger kitten licking mother cats head